 Fields of Specialization

 The Department regularly offers many fields of specialization.
-These include: Applied Econometrics, Experimental Economics, Financial and Monetary Economics, Industrial Organization, International Economics, Labor Economics, Law and Economics, Population Economics, Public Economics, and Urban Economics.
+These include: Applied Econometrics, Experimental and Behavioral Economics, Macroeconomics and Monetary Economics, Industrial Organization, Labor Economics, Law and Economics, Population Economics, Public Economics, and Urban Economics.
 Other fields may be offered if sufficient interest exists.
 Students must select at least two fields of specialization.
 One of the field areas, but not both, may be drawn from outside the Department, subject to the prior approval of the Graduate Committee and the host department.

 Supervised research and teaching (ECO 5914 and 5940) do not contribute to the required 54 semester hours.
 Likewise, dissertation credits (ECO 6980) and preliminary preparation hours (ECO 6960) do not count toward satisfying this requirement.
 However, graduate hours earned at FSU or elsewhere leading to the Master’s degree in economics and/or accepted graduate-level transfer credits may be applied to the 54-hour course work minimum for the Ph.D., with prior approval of the Director of Graduate Studies.